andrucha97/syspass-install-update-backup/README.md

 Your own logo:

 You can add your own logo to sysPass.
-Replace the logos in `/opt/syspass-install-update-backup/images/` with your own.
+Add your logos in `/opt/syspass-install-update-backup/images/` with your own.
 Rename your logos to the exact same name as the standard logos.
 You only need to do this once.

 Start Script:
 ```